Login

 How Do You Know If Your Car Can Handle a Roof Top Tent?

-You&#;re a couple of searches and a simple calculation away from figuring out if your car can handle a roof top tent safely and without risking any damage during actual usage.
-In most cases, if you own an SUV, Jeep, van or truck, you&#;re good to go, whilst sedans, hatchbacks, coupes are almost never a safe fit for a roof top tent.
-On top of that, you can pretty much rule out putting a roof top tent on any vehicle with a rooftop load limit under 165 lbs.
+You are just a few searches and a simple calculation away from determining if your car can safely support a roof top tent without causing any damage.
+Generally, if you own an SUV, Jeep, van, or truck, you are likely good to go.
+However, sedans, hatchbacks, and coupes are typically not suitable for roof top tents.
+Additionally, any vehicle with a rooftop load limit under 165 lbs can be ruled out for this purpose.

 For more information, please visit Sunday Campers.

-But let&#;s jump to the steps you should take to be absolutely sure you can buy, install and safely drive with a roof top tent.
+Let's explore the steps you need to take to ensure that you can buy, install, and safely drive with a roof top tent.

 Step #2: Figuring Out Static & Dynamic Load

-Also keep in mind that the static load is always higher (much higher to be more-or-less precise) than the dynamic load.
+It is important to remember that the static load is typically much higher than the dynamic load.

-Whenever you&#;re buying a roof top tent, make sure to check its technical specification and save two numbers:
+When considering the purchase of a roof top tent, check its technical specifications and note the following two numbers:

-(1) Total Roof Top Tent Weight &#; very important!*
+• (1) Total Roof Top Tent Weight - crucial information!

-(2) Roof Top Tent Weight Limit / Load Limit** &#; this should tell you how much weight it can safely support.
+• (2) Roof Top Tent Weight Limit / Load Limit - this indicates how much weight the tent can safely support.

-* Why is it important?
-It&#;s very important because the roof top tent&#;s total weight (when closed / folded) is considered a dynamic load when you&#;re driving and most maximum roof top loads actually mean dynamic loads, not maximum loads supported when stationed.
+* Why is this important?
+The roof top tent's total weight (when closed or folded) is considered a dynamic load while driving, and most maximum roof top limits pertain to dynamic loads rather than stationary situations.

 Step #4: Buying the Right Roof Racks for Your (Future) Tent

-(1) Best Bet: buy one of the roof racks they&#;ve tested and recommend.
+• (1) Best Choice: Purchase one of the roof racks they have tested and recommend.

-(2) Next Best Bet: buy a premium, heavy duty roof rack.
-Considering the prices of roof top tents, this is one accessory you shouldn&#;t look at saving money when purchasing.
+• (2) Next Best Choice: Opt for a premium, heavy-duty roof rack.
+Given the cost of roof top tents, this is one area where you shouldn’t skimp.

-Now that you have the information on GVWR and CW, there&#;s a simple calculation to be made:
+Once you have identified the GVWR and CW, you can perform a simple calculation:

-GVWR (Gross Vehicle Weight Rating) &#; CW (Curb Weight) = Total Payload Capacity or Supported Payload
+GVWR (Gross Vehicle Weight Rating) - CW (Curb Weight) = Total Payload Capacity.

-Passengers&#; Weight + Roof Top Tent & Accessories Weight < Supported Payload
+Passenger Weight + Roof Top Tent & Accessories Weight < Supported Payload.

-&#;weight limitations are the main concern of most roof top tent buyers, but there are a few other things you might want to consider, from gas mileage to wind resistance.
+Weight limitations are a primary concern for most roof top tent buyers.
+However, there are other important factors to consider, such as gas mileage and wind resistance.

 Will A Roof Top Tent Work With My Car?